aquova/KA-Rando/README.md

 ## -- Known Issues --

-Dying with Star Rod disables select button until level completion
+- Dying with Star Rod disables select button until level completion

-Three levels with in-level Warp Stars are not randomized, due to game-breaking bugs occurring.
+- Four levels with in-level Warp Stars are not randomized, due to game-breaking bugs occurring.

-Changing Kirby's color causes palette issues with the revised version of the ROM (PRG1)
+- Changing Kirby's color causes palette issues with the revised version of the ROM (PRG1)

-Museum enemies are not randomized
+- Museum enemies are not randomized

 ## -- Version History --

+v3.0.1 - 1/22/18 - Removed stage 7-2 from randomization list due to Warp Star bugs

 v3.00 - 12/31/17 - Added support for randomizing the level order, full randomization of Kirby's color, and checksum verification